Okanogan County profile

 Industry employment (covered employment)

-A bar graph showing the 2023 annual average industry employment in Okanogan County.
+A bar graph showing the 2024 annual average industry employment in Okanogan County

 Source: Employment Security Department/Labor Market Information and Research Division, Covered Employment (QCEW)

-Top sectors in terms of total wages paid in 2023:
+Top sectors by total wages paid in 2024:

 Workforce demographics in Okanogan County